yasminenahal/hitl-al-gomg/README.md

 **For running the HITL-AL workflow using the Metis graphical interface:**

-To run the workflow with real expert feedback through a graphical interface, you first need to install Metis in two quick steps:
+To run the workflow with real expert feedback through a graphical interface, you first need to install  [Metis](https://github.com/JanoschMenke/metis) in three quick steps:

 1. Clone the Metis repository
-2. Navigate to its location then install it with `pip install .`.
+2. Navigate to its location then install it using `pip install .`.
-3. On a remote machine accessible through SSH and that has SLURM, install [REINVENT V3.2](https://github.com/yasminenahal/Reinvent) as mentioned in the Installation section above.
+3. On your remote machine accessible through SSH and that has SLURM, install [REINVENT V3.2](https://github.com/yasminenahal/Reinvent) as mentioned previously.

-Then, on your local machine, upload the `example_files/human_workflow.zip` file to the cloned Metis directory, unzip it, navigate to its location, then run
+On your local machine where you have installed Metis, upload the `example_files/human_workflow.zip` file, unzip it, navigate to its location, then run

         metis -f settings_ui.yml --output results/

-The zipped folder `example_files/human_workflow.zip` contains data, model, and configuration files needed to run the HITL-AL workflow with Metis.
-You should change the file contents according to your SSH login details and your paths to models and data sets.
+The zipped folder `example_files/human_workflow.zip` contains data, model, and configuration files needed to run the HITL-AL workflow described in our paper.
+You should change the file contents according to your SSH login details and your paths to predictive models and data sets.
+Your evaluations through Metis will be stored in the `results`folder.

 - `settings_ssh.yml` should contain your SSH login information, path to folder where to store your REINVENT outputs on the remote machine, the initial REINVENT run configuration (`initial_reinvent.json`) and your SLURM script (`standard_slurm.slurm`).
 - `settings_ui.yml` should contain your Metis configuration as well as input files to Metis.